Managing Diabetes—It’s a Marathon, Not a Sprint

 Over the years I’ve learned the importance of managing diabetes with endurance because managing a chronic disease is a marathon, not a sprint.

 Diabetes and training for a marathon have a lot in common.
 They both require trial and error, proper fueling, highs and lows, a support system, time management and so much more.

 Training for a marathon with diabetes—now that takes a true badass to commit to.

-I believe that we are called to push limits and break barriers and that’s want running this marathon means to me.
+I believe that we are called to push limits and break barriers and that’s what running this marathon means to me.
 I’m excited to put my endurance to the test alongside 49 other individuals with type 1 diabetes and show the world that we live beyond every day.